-The friction between a magnetic charge and an electron fermi gas at finite temperature can be found by modifying the derivation presented in \cite{PhysRevD.26.2347}.
-The energy of electrons that scatter off of a passing monopole will change by $\Delta E= pv(\text{cos}(\theta)-\text{cos}(\theta'))$ where $\theta$ is the angle between the velocity of the incoming electron and the monopole velocity $v$, $\theta'$ is the angle between the scattered electron's velocity and $v$, $p$ is the momentum of the electron.
-The energy given to an EMBH from all of the scattering electrons can be found by integrating:
+The friction between a magnetic charge and an electron Fermi gas at finite temperature can be found by modifying the derivation presented in Ref.\cite{PhysRevD.26.2347}.
+The energy of electrons that scatter off a passing magnetic charge will change by $\Delta E= pv(\text{cos}\theta-\text{cos}\theta')$, where $\theta$ is the angle between the velocity of the incoming electron and the magnetic charge velocity $v$, $\theta'$ is the angle between the scattered electron's velocity and $v$, and $p$ is the momentum of the electron.
+The energy given to a magnetic charge from all of the scattering electrons can be found by integrating:

 Here